elaoh/elaoh.github.io/_pages/academic-history.md

 ---
 layout: archive
-title: "My Academic Ancestors"
+title: "My Academic Tree"
 permalink: /academic-history/
 author_profile: true
 redirect_from:
   - /academic-history
 ---

 The knowledge does not come instantly to me.
-Tracing back the past, it is a centuries of efforts done by my ACADEMIC ANCESTORS.
+Tracing back into the past, it was a centuries of efforts done by my Academic ancestors.
 I am so grateful for what my academic ancestors have accomplished in the past, and I deeply appreciate the knowledge and wisdom they have passed down to me.
 Their dedication and contributions to science inspire me every day to continue this incredible journey.

 <div style="background-image: url('/images/ancestors/tree.jpg'); background-size: cover; background-position: center; background-repeat: no-repeat; opacity: 0.5; position: absolute; top: 0; left: 0; width: 100%; height: 100%; z-index: -1;"></div>
 <div style="display: flex; flex-direction: column; gap: 40px; padding: 20px;">